 We provide a learning environment that facilitates motivation and self directed learning, and the development of a professional identity, with support and guidance.

+Placements are for 12 months in one area or a combination of 6 months in one area and 6 months in another.
 Graduates are asked to provide their placement preferences with their application.
 These will be further discussed at interview.
 Every attempt will be made to place graduates in their preferred areas, however, this may not always be possible.

 Professional development days

 Professional development days are provided throughout the year, occurring more frequently early in the year.
 These study days are tailored to meet the specific needs of the graduate group and cover a broad range of topics.
 These include clinical skills such as pain management, epidurals, venipuncture, pharmacology and adult BLS assessment.

 The extensive range of services offered to women at the Women’s are also explored through speakers from the Women's Alcohol and Drug Service, Neonates, Oncology Unit, Acute Pain Team, Reproductive Loss service, Centre Against Sexual Assault and many other areas.

 Each graduate is allocated a preceptor by the nurse unit manager.
 Each placement provides graduates a supernumerary time appropriate to that area.

 Graduates are generally not rostered night duty during the first 10 weeks of employment.